 Followers of Christ inherit everlasting salvation.

 When you see the words Inherit or inheritance in the Bible, perk up and pay attention to it because it is a key word.
+I underline key words in my Bible so that in future readings they stick out to me.

 We are so very blessed.